Insider Guide: Best of Berlin

 Booze is cheap, the music is hilariously horrible, and you can almost always count on seeing someone being forcibly removed.
 The place draws a mix of expats, young Berliners, foosball enthusiasts, grizzled old-timers, tourists and dissolute day drinkers.

-From intricate knitwear and Bedouin-inspired cashmere scarves at Lala Berlin (#7) to accessories at Hecking (# 26) or cute, crafty stationery at RSVP (#14), the narrow street is an embarrassment of riches.
+From intricate knitwear and Bedouin-inspired cashmere scarves at Lala Berlin (#7) to accessories at Hecking (#26) or cute, crafty stationery at RSVP (#14), the narrow street is a treasure of riches.

-In 2011, heads turned west when Andreas Murkudis’ chasmal concept store opened in a former newspaper printing press in the emerging Potsdamer Straße gallery district.
+In 2011, heads turned west when Andreas Murkudis’ chasmal concept store opened in a former newspaper printing press in the emerging Potsdamer Strasse gallery district.

 A bellwether of the Mitte retail scene since setting up three boutiques there in the early 2000s, Murkudis filled his sleek new 1,000-square-meter digs with an expertly edited range of items, from leather Neri tote bags to a Nynphenburg porcelain skull to a metalized ascot by Uncommon Matters.